 Keep close friends and family members nearby and involved.
 Support groups and ally caregivers are also important if you should ever feel uneasy about how people react to your news and treat you.

-Seniors and those who recently come out as gay men, bisexuals, lesbians, or transgender face many challenges, and being able to face them with the love and help of those who care for you is vital to your happiness.
+Gay seniors and those who recently come out as non-binary face many challenges, and being able to face them with the love and help of those who care for you is vital to your happiness.

 5. Be honest and open

-The more open and honest you are to others and yourself about your sexual orientation and gender identity, the better you will feel about moving forward.
+The more open and honest you are about your sexual orientation and gender identity, the better you will feel about moving forward.
 This is important for lesbians and gay men looking for a new relationship after coming out.

 Anyone who comes out, especially LGBT older adults, will recognize that the experience is also cathartic.
-Repressed feelings of who you are and the ones you love will be free and open, giving you the opportunity to truly be the real you.
+Repressed feelings of who you are will be free and open, giving you the opportunity to truly be the real you.

 Don’t hide who you are.
-It can only hurt you, and the sooner you tell the world, the better a place it will be.
+This will only hurt you, and the sooner you tell the world, the better a place it will be.

 What you can do as a senior coming out

-Take the time to evaluate who in your inner circle of family and friends you can tell confidently about your coming out.
-Discuss the matter privately with them and gauge how they react and how they think others will react.
+Take the time to evaluate who you can confidently tell in your inner circle of family and friends about your coming out.
+Discuss the matter privately with them and gauge their reactions and how they think others will react.

 Be patient with their reactions and welcome the aid and love that they offer you.
 For those who are reticent or take your coming out poorly, give them space.
 Focus on the positive encouragement you can get and communicate in an honest and open way with them.

 Answer questions, and ask questions too.
-Ensure that you find a safe space to live and work in as well, especially as you are aging and may be going to a senior citizen’s home and are unsure of how staff may treat you.
-If you are concerned, look up ally rest homes open to you.
+Ensure that you find a safe space to live and work in as well.
+This is important if you are living in a senior citizen’s home and are unsure of how staff may treat you.
+If you are concerned, speak to your loved ones and look up ally rest homes open to you.

-Keep those who support and love you near you.
+Keep those who support and love you nearby.
 Look into joining the LGBT community as well, as they can provide invaluable resources, guides, and advice on how you can live a life that is true to who you are.

 Adjusting to the pandemic has brought many people around the world to join online communities.
-Seniors, however, were using these kinds of services in full-swing before that.
+Seniors, however, were using these services well before that.
 For anyone who is LGBT and looking to date, find love, or anything in-between, dating apps can help.

-Finding love, friendship, and more is important to LGBT older adults, and using one of the most popular ways of communication means joining the widest community possible.
-You aren’t alone, and seniors who have come out and been out are waiting to meet you.
+Finding love, friendship, and more is important to LGBTQ+ older adults, and using one of the most popular ways of communication means joining the widest community possible.
+You aren’t alone, and gay seniors who have come out and been out are waiting to meet you.